-Any persons not present at the scheduled commencement of play and throughout the competition are in default and are automatically disqualified from the competition.
+Any person not present at the scheduled commencement of play and throughout the competition is in default and is automatically disqualified from the competition.
 If there are extenuating circumstances, exceptions to this may be granted by the Event Convenor.

-Competitors are expected to complete the competition regardless of their record in the competition.
-If a team defaults part way through the competition, the results of that team will be removed from the standings.
+Competitors are obligated to complete the competition regardless of their record.
+If a competitor defaults part way through the competition, the results of that competitor will be removed from the standings.
 The organizers should have an extra team available to play as a "floater" team in case there is an uneven number of teams or in case a team defaults.